juju/docs/src/en/draft-benchmarking.md

 # Types of benchmarks in charms

+Two types of benchmark: specific and generic.

-There are two main ways to deliver benchmarks in Juju.
-These three types are covered in each section below.
-How your service is benchmarked will determine which of these three methods you'll wish to use.
+There are three ways to deliver benchmarks in Juju, covered in the sections below.
+How your service is benchmarked will determine which methods you'll wish to use.

 For the cases where benchmarking is done as part of the software you're delivering, then the [As part of the charm](#as-part-of-the-charm) section will work best for you.
 If you charm requires software to be run externally across a network to benchmark the service, creating a [Load generation charm](#load-generation-charm) will be the section of most interest for you.
+Lastly, you can create a [subordinate load generation charm](#subordinate-load-generation-charm) that runs general-purpose benchmarks across a variety of services.

 ## As part of the charm